Anthony96922/mpxgen/README.md

 # mpxgen
-Based on [PiFmAdv](https://github.com/miegl/PiFmAdv) which is based on [PiFmRds](https://github.com/ChristopheJacquet/PiFmRds)

-This program generates FM multiplex baseband audio that can be output to mono FM transmitter.
+This program generates FM multiplex baseband audio that can be output to a mono FM transmitter.
 This includes stereo audio as well as realtime RDS data.

 #### Features
 - Low resource requirements
 - Built-in low-pass filtering
 - Support for basic RDS data fields: PS, RT, PTY and AF
-- RDS can be updated through control pipe
+- RDS items can be updated through control pipe
 - RT+ support
+- Experimental RDS2 capabilities

 It won't replace commercial broadcasting software but it uses less resources and doesn't require a GUI to use.